Modern Slavery and Human Trafficking

 Supreme’s key supply chains are:

-- Batteries are predominantly purchased directly from UK and European suppliers (including the Group’s Duracell, Energizer and Panasonic battery ranges).
+- Batteries are predominantly purchased as finished goods directly from UK and European suppliers (including the Group’s Duracell and Energizer battery ranges).

-- Lighting (which is produced by Supreme under license) is predominantly manufactured and imported from the Group’s selected Chinese manufacturers.
+- Lighting (which is produced by Supreme under license) is predominantly manufactured and imported as finished goods from the Group’s selected Chinese manufacturers.

 - Vaping: